-Gilda M. Chavez is a Partner in the firm’s Miami office, where she practices in the areas of insurance defense, automobile negligence, personal injury protection (PIP), admiralty and maritime, hospitality, personal injury & wrongful death defense, and transportation.
+Gilda M. Chavez is a Partner in the firm’s Miami office, where she practices in the areas of commercial, insurance, maritime, aviation, arbitration (both domestic and international), business disputes, premises, automobile negligence, personal injury protection (PIP), personal injury and wrongful death defense, hospitality, and transportation.
 Ms. Chavez has been practicing law since 1992 including nearly ten years as in-house legal counsel for two insurance companies.
-She has tried numerous bench and jury trials.
+She has tried numerous bench and jury trials and handled appeals.

 Ms. Chavez is bilingual in English and Spanish.